mozilla/version-control-tools/docs/mozreview.rst

-If that prints a message like *updated 27 reviews* and exits without spewing an error, everything is configured properly and you are ready to start conducting code review!
+If that prints a message like *updated 27 reviews* and exits without spewing an error, everything is configured properly and you are ready to submit code for review!

 How Review Board Works
 ======================

-Before we go on to describe how to conduct code review, it is important to have a brief understanding of how Review Board works.
+Before we go on to describe how to conduct code reviews, it is important to have a brief understanding of how Review Board works.

 For the patient, a read of the
 `Review Board User Guide <https://www.reviewboard.org/docs/manual/2.0/users/>`_ is recommended.

 For the impatient, some terminology.
+Note that some of these terms are specific to MozReview.

 review request
    A request to review a single patch/diff/commit review
    Responses to a review request
 issues
    A component of a review that is explicitly tracked as part of the review request review request series
    A collection of review requests all belonging to the same logical group